wateas/ICPMS-Data-Processor/README.md

 # ICPMS-Data-Processor
 This project utilizes python to combine and process dataframes sourced from excel spreadsheets of ICP-MS data that have been exported from Agilent's Masshunter software.
-A series of excel spreadsheets demonstrating the transformations, a reporting/quantification limit chart, and a table of extracted method blanks are returned.
+A series of excel spreadsheets demonstrating the transformations, a customized reporting/quantification limit chart, and a table of extracted method blanks are returned.

 ## Getting Started